Please see below for commonly asked questions.

 Are my sessions confidential?

-They are confidential.
 Your clinical information is likely to be shared on a need to know basis if a referral is being made from a psychiatrist to a psychologist, but this would not be initiated without your consent, indeed at your request.
-All clinicians are bound by their duty under Safeguarding rules, and would be expected to consider breaking confidentiality if you are at risk or could put someone else at risk.
-We have a Confidentiality Policy that describes this.

 What happens if I do not get on with my therapist?

 We would advise you to consider discussing the issue with them, but if that might be uncomfortable or unlikely to result in improvement we would of course encourage you to contact either our Reception team or General Manager, who will endeavour to help you find someone else suitable.

 Can I speak to someone before I come?